-We expect to receive estimated net proceeds of approximately \$\text{ million from the sale of common units offered by this prospectus, based on an assumed initial public offering price of \$\text{ per common unit (the mid-point of the price range set forth on the cover page of this prospectus), after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
+We expect to receive estimated net proceeds of approximately \$626.5 million from the sale of 38,000,000 common units offered by this prospectus after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
 Our estimate assumes the underwriters' option to purchase additional common units is not exercised.
-We intend to contribute the net proceeds from this offering to Rattler LLC in return for a number of Rattler LLC Units equal to the number of common units issued, representing approximately \$\text{ of Rattler LLC's outstanding membership interests after this offering.
-Our Rattler LLC Units will entitle us to sole management control of Rattler LLC.
-We intend for Rattler LLC to (i) retain \$\text{ million of the net proceeds from this offering (approximately \$\text{ million)} to Diamondback, in part to reimburse Diamondback for certain capital expenditures.
-We intend to use the \$\text{ million of retained net proceeds from this offering for general company purposes, including to fund future capital expenditures.
+We intend to contribute the net proceeds from this offering to Rattler LLC in return for a number of Rattler LLC Units equal to the number of common units issued, representing approximately 25% of Rattler LLC's outstanding membership interests after this offering.
+Our Rattler LLC Units will entitle us to sole management and control of Rattler LLC.
+We intend for Rattler LLC to distribute all of the net proceeds from this offering to Diamondback, in part to reimburse Diamondback for certain capital expenditures.

-If the underwriters exercise in full their option to purchase additional common units, we estimate that the additional proceeds to us will be approximately \$ million, after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
+If the underwriters exercise in full their option to purchase additional common units, we estimate that the additional proceeds to us will be approximately \$94.8 million, after deducting the estimated underwriting discounts and commissions.
 If and to the extent the underwriters exercise their option to purchase additional common units, we will contribute the net proceeds thereof to Rattler LLC in return for a number of Rattler LLC Units equal to the number of common units purchased pursuant to the option.
 We intend for Rattler LLC to use the proceeds of any exercise of the underwriters' option to make an additional cash distribution to Diamondback.